 G. Russell Case

 Today, Russell’s work is represented in galleries including in Jackson, WY; in Salt Lake City, UT; in Mt.
-Carmel, UT; in Santa Fe; and in Scottsdale, AZ, in Ketchum, ID; , Culver City, California; and in Billings, MT.
+Carmel, UT; in Santa Fe, NM; in Scottsdale, AZ, in Ketchum, ID; in Culver City, CA; in Bend, OR; and Crested Butte, CO.
 Case has also won numerous awards including Best of Show and First Place Oil Painting, Phippen Western Art Show in Prescott, Arizona in 2001; First Place at Southwest Magazine Artist to Watch Show in Steam Boat Springs, Colorado in 2002; Best of Show, People’s Choice, and Artist’s Choice, Maynard Dixon Country, Mt.
 Carmel Junction, Utah in 2003; 2004 brought him the Golden Thunderbird Award for Best of Show at the Maynard Dixon Country exhibition.
 In 2005 Russell won the Edith Hamlin award at the Maynard Dixon Country.
 Coors Show featured artist 2010; and 2010 Dixie Invitational 3rd Place Oil.
 In 2012 he was awarded Best of Show at the Coors Western Art Exhibition & Sale.
 Russell received Artist Choice award at the Coors Show 2015.
-National shows Case is in are the Prix de West in Oklahoma City, OK; Western Visions shows in Jackson, WY; Coors Western Art Exhibition, Denver, CO.; and Maynard Dixon Country, Mt.
-Carmel.
+At the Masters of the American West 2019 Russell won one of Montgomery Frames award.
+National shows Case is in are the Prix de West in Oklahoma City, OK; Western Visions shows in Jackson, WY; Quest for the West, Indianapolis, IN; and Masters of the American West, Los Angeles, CA.

 Corriel, Michele, Ones to Watch; Spotlighting the works of April Surgent, Matthew Monahan and G. Russell Case.
 Western Art & Architecture.
 Premier Issue (Fall 2007).
 Virginia Campbell, A Simple Plan, Southwest Art (August 2008).
 Simple Beauty, Western Art Collector (September 2010).
 Fiesta for the Five Amigos Western Art Collector (October 2010) Small Paintings Western Art Collector (November 2010).
 Rhythmic patterns Western Art Collector (February 2011).
 Best of Astoria, Western Art Collector (September 2011); A Visit with G. Russell Case at His Studio in Brigham City, UT (February 2016), Southwest Magazine